 Topic: Enhancing Climate Adaptation Finance for Least Developed Countries

-Calls upon all developed member states that have not yet met their climate finance commitments to present concrete delivery timelines to the UN Framework Convention on Climate Change Secretariat no later than 31 December 2026, with particular priority given to adaptation finance over mitigation finance in disbursements to LDCs;
+1. Calls upon all developed member states that have not yet fulfilled their climate finance commitments to submit concrete, time-bound delivery plans to the UNFCCC Secretariat no later than 31 December 2026, with disbursements to least developed countries prioritising adaptation finance over mitigation at a minimum ratio of 60:40;

 Also in this series